Terry-Stormchaser/PowerControl/README.md

 - Editable clockspeed ramp-up and ramp-down feature; emulating modern AMD thermal behavior for Intel + ARM.
 - Alter the clockspeed-temperature curve to be more aggressive/passive using hotzone variable.
 <br>

+*GPUControl:*

+- Identifies the GPU (AMD, Adreno, Mali, and Intel) based on the name of the device's path in /sys/class/
+- Limits control to only below the maximum clock speed for safety and with Chromebooks in mind.
+- ChromeOS has built-in overclock prevention, so these safety precautions are just extra guardrails.
+- Altering GPU clockspeed in real-time is a useful tool to debug performance.
+- Intel GPU's maximum clock speed changed from: /sys/class/drm/card0/gt_max_freq_mhz
+- AMD GPU's maximum clockspeed changed from: /sys/class/drm/card0/pp_od_clk_voltage
+- Adreno GPU's maximum clockspeed changed from /sys/class/kgsl/kgsl-3d0/max_gpuclk
+- Mali GPU's maximum clockspeed changed from: /sys/class/devfreq/mali0/max_freq

 __PowerControl commands with examples:__